gjburke/gjburke.github.io/collections/_projects/closet-app.markdown

 # Overview

 The closet app that I was building is meant to be a mobile app that stores your clothes and allows you to create and visualize outfits on your phone.
 It's build using React with Typescript, with state management using React Redux Toolkit.

+This was my first real experience with "web" (or web adjacent) development that wasn't just straight HTML/CSS/JS.
+It taught me a lot about all the considerations that go into even a fairly simple application, giving me experience with tools and concepts that I've used many times after.

 **Technologies:** React Native, React Redux Toolkit, TypeScript